zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 *payload* - The data that needs to be updated into the cloud, in JSON file format.
 *payload_len* - Length of payload
 *cb* - Function pointer to user-specific callback function to call when a new message comes in for the subscribed topic.
 The callback function should have a parameter list of (char*, int) to store the incoming message content and the length of the message.
-*timeout* - The maximum time to wait for the service feedback.
+*timeout* - The maximum time to wait for feedback.

 **Returns**